 Concerning the storage of imaging data, both the E-410 and the E-500 write their files to Compact Flash or xD Picture cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-410 and Olympus Evolt E-500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-410 and the E-500 have been discontinued, but can regularly be found used on eBay.
+Both the E-410 and the E-500 have been discontinued, but can regularly be found used on ebay.
 The E-500 was replaced by the Olympus E-510, while the E-410 was followed by the Olympus E-420.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-410 Manual (free pdf) or the online Olympus E-500 Manual.
+Further information on the features and operation of the E-410 and E-500 can be found, respectively, in the Olympus E-410 Manual (free pdf) or the online Olympus E-500 Manual.

 So how do things add up?
 Is the Olympus E-410 better than the Olympus E-500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (10 vs 8MP) with a 12% higher linear resolution.

 - Better jpgs: Has a more modern image processing engine (TruePic III vs TruePic).